michapietsch/validate/README.md

 	// Live Validation
 	useLiveValidation: false, // Update errors instantly while the visitor is typing
+	rewardEarlyPunishLate: true, // Delay feedback for invalid values, update errors instantly for valid values only
+	punishLateTimeout: 1000, // Milliseconds to delay live validation feedback for invalid values

 	// Form Submission
 	disableSubmit: false, // If true, don't submit the form to the server (for Ajax for submission)